justfifi17/Cloud-Computing/JavaScript/Timeserver Project/README.md

 # HTTP JSON API Node.js Time Server 🕒
-## A simple Node.js server application that handles HTTP requests and responds current time with JSON data
+## ** A simple Node.js server app that handles HTTP requests and responds current time with JSON data
+#
 #
 ### Brief Introduction to the work
 This project involves creating an HTTP server in Node.js that listens for requests on a specific route ('/api/currenttime').
 When a request is received, the server will generate the current date and time and send it back to the client in a JSON format.
 This project creates a basic HTTP server in Node.js and handle JSON data.